-[See also: In February 2005, Mark L. sent on multiple public mailing lists a false claim that I had threatened litigation against BayLISA, an organisation I help run and from which he had just noisily resigned, shortly before.
+[See also: In February 2005, Mark Langston sent on multiple public mailing lists a false claim that I had threatened litigation against BayLISA, an organisation I help run and from which he had just noisily resigned shortly before his accusation.
 Here is refutation.]

 From rick Mon Jan 10 15:43:50 2005